Email updates

 To understand more and to learn more about the sharing of information, please have a look at the ‘Consent to Share’ section of this page Student Wellbeing.

-At Winchester, we build into our courses the development of the range of skills that employers look for.
+At Winchester, our courses facilitate the development of a range of skills invaluable to employers.
 We offer guest lectures, work placements and other projects with organisations to support our students in gaining experience as part of the curriculum.
-In our Careers and Opportunities Hub students can get help with finding and applying for part-time work, placements, volunteering opportunities, graduate jobs and even postgraduate study.
-Your young person can access one-to-one appointments in person or via Teams to explore their career direction and get support with crafting a CV, job applications and preparation for interviews.
+In addition, our Careers and Opportunities Hub can support students in finding and applying for part-time work, placements, volunteering opportunities, graduate jobs and even postgraduate study.
+They can access one-to-one appointments in person or via MS Teams to explore career possibilities and get help with crafting a CV, writing job applications and preparing for interviews.
+All students remain entitled to this after they have graduated through our offer of Careers Advice for Life, meaning they can get back in touch with the team at any stage on their career journey.

 Winchester is a beautiful cathedral city with a rich heritage and a vibrant contemporary culture.
 We have two campuses, West Downs and King Alfred Quarter and both are only a 10-15 minute walk from the city centre.
 Big enough to have a wide variety of things to do and see, but small enough to never feel lost, Winchester combines modern city life with historic roots and plenty of easy access to green spaces.